Introduction to the Manaslu Annapurna Circuit Trek

 Cost Includes

-- All ground transportation as per itinerary (private jeep/local bus)
+- All ground transportation as outlined in the itinerary (local bus or private jeep)

-- All necessary permits: Manaslu Restricted Area Permit, ACAP & MCAP
+- All necessary permits: Manaslu Restricted Area Permit, ACAP, and MCAP

-- 3 meals per day (breakfast, lunch, dinner) during the trek
+- Three meals per day (breakfast, lunch, and dinner), and seasonal fruits post dinner throughout the trek

-- Hotel accommodation in Kathmandu and Pokhara (as per itinerary)
+- Hotel stays in Kathmandu and Pokhara (as per the itinerary)

-- First aid kit and necessary safety equipment
+- First-aid kit, oximeter, and necessary safety equipment

 - Government taxes and service charges